Sujit-kolte/learn/README.md

 # learn
-only for practice of git commands
+only for practice of git commands. author -sujit kolte